 It becomes increasingly clear at that time that whereas Matt Murdock has seen Shadowland erected in the middle of Hells Kitchen so that he can prevent any crime ever happening there again, that he will employ lethal force to make sure it stays that way, but with the activities of other characters - Moon Knight, Kingpin, Lady Bullseye and Ghost Rider - it becomes even more apparent that darker dealings have been made.

-When Power Man and Iron Fist lead a delegation to talk Matt down from his newly acquired throne of power, they discover that he has also acquired some new powers that seem a lot more demonic than mystical and just as the call is made to have them all killed, Punisher makes his explosive entrance, allowing for the battered heroes to escape, while utilising an M60 heavy machine gun to mow down countless Hand ninja and hold Daredevil at bay.
+When Power Man and Iron Fist lead a delegation to talk Matt down from his newly acquired throne of power, they discover that he has also acquired some new powers that seem a lot more demonic than mystical and just as the call is made to have them all killed, Punisher makes his explosive entrance, allowing for the battered heroes to escape, while utilizing an M60 heavy machine gun to mow down countless Hand ninja and hold Daredevil at bay.

 Drawing more attention, the rattled heroes regroup, noticing that their battle with Daredevil at Shadowland caused a flux of violence all over the city.
-Realising that even their greatest strengths combined were not enough to stop Daredevil collectively, we learn that he has been possessed by a demon.
+Realizing that even their greatest strengths combined were not enough to stop Daredevil collectively, we learn that he has been possessed by a demon.

 With the additional help of Wolverine and Elektra, Punisher backs up the heroes once more as they set out to find a way to either reverse the influence turning Matt into the Beast of the Hand or to put a permanent end to him, either way, battling for the soul of New York before it's torn apart by his madness.